Azure/bicep-types-az/generated/storagecache/microsoft.storagecache/2023-01-01/types.md

 ## CacheActiveDirectorySettingsCredentials
 ### Properties
-* **password**: string (Required): Plain text password of the Active Directory domain administrator.
+* **password**: string {secure} (Required): Plain text password of the Active Directory domain administrator.
 This value is stored encrypted and not returned on response.
 * **username**: string (Required): Username of the Active Directory domain administrator.
 This value is stored encrypted and not returned on response.

 ## CacheDirectorySettings